RoS The Seven Swords of Wayland

 Runes

-For those who want to know more about runes, here's webpage with rune links from around the world.
+For those who want to know more about runes, here's a webpage with rune links from around the world.

 Albion